mqfazil/Assignment_7/README.md

 •	There are two forks, one between each pair of philosophers.
 •	Each philosopher needs two forks to eat, but the forks are shared between them.
-•	The philosophers alternate between thinking and eating: o	A philosopher thinks for a while (simulated by sleep()). o	A philosopher eats for a while (by acquiring both forks).
+•	The philosophers alternate between thinking and eating:
+•	A philosopher thinks for a while (simulated by sleep()).
+•	A philosopher eats for a while (by acquiring both forks).
 •	We need to avoid deadlock while ensuring that both philosophers can eat.

 Requirements:
 •	Use two mutex locks or semaphores to ensure mutual exclusion in accessing forks.
 •	Implement deadlock-free synchronization for the two philosophers.